-Alarm & Property Registration
+Alarm & Property Registration and Licensing

 Download Property Registration Forms here.
 All parts must be completed and signed by owner.

 The Baltimore City Code, Police Ordinances Article 19, Subtitle 8, requires an alarm system contractor, monitor and user to register with the Police Commissioner annually.
 EFFECTIVE NOVEMBER 26TH, 2012 there is no fee for users to register an alarm however, contractors and monitors must register and pay the appropriate fee.

 Renew and Pay for your Alarm or Property Registration Online

 Log in here if you previously set up an account